Skip to main content

 Submission Form

 Please complete the form below and the Academy will review your submission.
-All papers should be in the form of a (i) 5,000-word summary (excluding references and appendices, and supporting materials), and (ii) CV.
+Submissions should include:

 This field is mandatory